Nano-Care Deutschland AG Launches Next Generation Of Sustainable PFAS-Free Oleophobic Coatings

-(MENAFN- Media OutReach Newswire) REHLINGEN-SIERSBURG, GERMANY - Newsaktuell - 26 April 2024 - Nano-Care Deutschland AG, leader in the development of innovative surface finishes, is excited to announce the launch of its latest product range.
-Taking "next generation products" as its theme, the company is introducing a range of revolutionary solutions that not only offer maximum performance, but also place a strong emphasis on sustainability and environmental compatibility.
+(MENAFN- Pressat) Rehlingen-Siersburg – Nano-Care Deutschland AG, leader in the development of innovative surface finishes, is excited to announce the launch of its latest product range.
+Taking “next generation products” as its theme, the company is introducing a range of revolutionary solutions that not only offer maximum performance, but also place a strong emphasis on sustainability and environmental compatibility.

 This new range includes the stand-out product Nano-Care® C0-L , a PFAS-free (per- or polyfluoroalkyl substances) formulation specially developed for natural leather surfaces , featuring oil and dirt repellent properties .